projectdiscovery/.github/profile/README.md

 ### Signup to join the waitlist for Nuclei Cloud

-[Click here](https://d6k267hn56d.typeform.com/nuclei-cloud) to signup for Nuclei Cloud waitlist.
-Bundled with smart automations and integrations.
+Nuclei Cloud is a managed offering that features the advanced scaling, integrations, and smart automations to run Nuclei in modern enterprise environments.
+[Click here to signup.](https://nuclei.sh)

 Write us to [hello@projectdiscovery](mailto:hello@projectdiscovery) for any other queries and partnerships.